agencyenterprise/go-libp2p-pubsub-benchmark-tools/examples/benchmark-tests-3/README.md

 Only the gossip pubsub algorithm was tested.

-These tests were performed both with and without routing, peer discovery or relays.
+These tests were performed both with and without routing, peer discovery and relays.

 Compiled versions of `orchestra` and `analysis` were used.

-The shell script used in these tests were the same in all three tests:
+The shell script used in these tests were the same in both tests:

 ```sh
 #!/bin/sh